michael99nahum/767121_project/README.md

 With a first overview of our dataset, we can see that we have three numerical variables (duration, days_left, price), eight categorical variables (airline, flight, source_city, destination_city, stops, arrival_time, class) and one useless column (Unnamed: 0), which we have dropped.
 Moreover, the dataset does not contain neither missing nor duplicated values.

 We can notice that the categorical variable stops, which represents the number of stops, has 3 possible values: “zero”, “one”, “two or more”.
 We can replace those value with their numerical value treating this category as a numerical variable.
 Encoding “two and more” as 2 shouldn’t be a problem if having more than two stops is rare.
 Otherwise, there is the risk to limit the capability of our model to predict correctly by introducing a cap for this variable.
 We transformed the stops variable using the pandas replace function.
 The same thing could have been obtained using the Ordinal Encoder, however we decided to use that function since we are not introducing a hierarchy, but we are simply replacing a string with its integer value.

 Since for the project it is asked to interpret the results of the analysis and provide insights and recommendations based on the findings, it is useful to make a preliminary analysis to understand more about our dataset.
 We will do this by studying the dataset description, the histograms, and the correlation matrix for our numerical variables, and with a pair plot for understanding more about the class category, which intuitively seems to be a categorical variable which can influence the price of a flight.
 The dataset description shows that our numerical ranges are very different: probably it will be necessary to scale the variables, for example using the Standard Scaler.
 Moreover, the max value of price and duration are much higher than the 75% percentile.
 This means that we will have some outliers in our dataset we should take care of.
-We considered removing outliers from the dataset a bias, therefore we decided to take care of the by using the Mean Absolute Error (MAE) as the index to evaluate the model’s performances: MAE is more robust to outliers since MSE and RMSE square the distances, therefore higher distances have more weight.
+We considered removing outliers from the dataset a bias, therefore we decided to take care of them by using the Mean Absolute Error (MAE) as the index to evaluate the model’s performances: MAE is more robust to outliers since MSE and RMSE square the distances, therefore higher distances have more weight.

 The histogram shows that the number of stops is rarely equal to the category "two or more".
 For this reason, we can assume that introducing a cap for our new numerical variable will not introduce a significant bias to our dataset, since it is very rare that a flight will have more than two stops.
 Besides, from the histogram we can confirm our intuitions regarding duration and price columns, which are skewed.
 From the correlation matrix, we can notice that:

 •	The correlation coefficient of 0.2 indicates a positive but moderate correlation between "duration" and "price".
 This suggests that flights with longer durations tend to have slightly higher prices than those with shorter durations.
 This could be due to the higher costs associated with longer flights.
+Duration is the variable with highest correlation with price.

 •	Similar considerations can be done for the correlation between “stops” and “price” (which have a correlation of 0.12).
 This is due to the fact that “stops” and “duration” are highly correlated (coefficient of 0.47), suggesting that flights with longer durations tend to have higher number of stops (which, again, makes sense).
 All the other variables have small correlation coefficients, so we cannot conclude much from them.

 The last thing we did in our preliminary analysis is to evaluate the class category, through a pairplot.
 The pairplot, as could be imagined, shows that the Business class is associated with higher prices with respect to the Economy class.

 ### Train and Test split:

-In order not to introduce a significant sampling bias, we have done stratified sampling to ensure that our test set will be representative of the whole dataset, with respect to the duration variable, which is the one most correlated to our target variable, the price.
+In order not to introduce a significant sampling bias, we have done stratified sampling to ensure that our test set will be representative of the whole dataset, with respect to the duration variable, which is the one most correlated with our target variable, the price.
 It is important to have a sufficient number of instances for each stratum, therefore we have used pd.cut() to create a duration variable with 5 categories.
 Our code shows that we achieved our purpose of having similar proportions for the whole dataset and the test set.

 ### Feature Engineering:

 Since the flight columns is not useful for our prediction, we decided to drop it.
 As previously mentioned, since we have very different ranges for our numerical variables, it is necessary to scale them.
 This has been done using the Standard Scaler.
 The categorical variables, instead, have been encoded using the One Hot Encoder.
 Since we have just two categories for the class variable, we could have used just one binary variable by dropping the first category.
-However, we decided not to drop in order for our model to work correctly also if another class (for example, first class) would be added in Indian flights.
-To avoid data leakage, the feature engineering transformations have been done only in the training set.
+However, we decided not to drop it in order for our model to work correctly also if another class (for example, first class) would be added in the future in Indian flights.
+To avoid data leakage, the feature engineering transformations have been fit only with the training set.

 ### Algorithms: